Code-Institute-Submissions/Pic-Phonics/README.md

 ## Credits
 ### Content
-- CJ Fallon - Sounds Like Phonics Teachers Resource Book, CJ Fallon Website
+- CJ Fallon - Sounds Like Phonics Teachers Resource Book, CJ Fallon Website: Used for to identify letters in Initial Phonics Sounds Phases.
 - Orlagh Lomasney - Provided voice for the game audio and additional resources and advice on phonics learning

 ### Media